The Long Bright Dark: Critical response

 "The Long Bright Dark" was critically acclaimed by most critics.
 Tim Goodman from The Hollywood Reporter said Fukunaga develops "a beautiful, sprawling sense of place" in the premiere, and identified the ensemble and the writing, which he believed "undulates from effectively brash soliloquies to penetratingly nuanced moments carried by sparse prose", as two of its other most satisfying attributes.
 Marshall Crook of The Wall Street Journal agreed, writing the show hits the mark with "good acting, smart writing, and lush cinematography".
 Willa Paskin of Slate described the episode as "creepy, gorgeous, unsettling, and searching" and noticed "a literary quality, an accretion of meaningful detail" within the show's narrative.
 The Daily Beast's Andrew Romano said the premiere, together with the former half of the season, compose "one of the most riveting and provocative series I've ever seen", while Entertainment Weekly critic Jeff Jensen called it "an enthralling murder mystery about history, culture, and heroic character".

 Brian Lowry, reviewing for Variety, called "The Long Bright Dark" a "rich and absorbing" episode where True Detective immediately assumes a unique identity from other police procedurals, and wrote the cast ensemble consisted of "fine players on the periphery".
 Writing in USA Today, Robert Bianco felt McConaughey and Harrelson not only met, but occasionally even exceeded "enormously high" performance expectations of the "golden age of TV acting".
 David Wiegand of the San Francisco Chronicle singled out the duo as being "in a class of their own", and Los Angeles Times journalist Robert Lloyd thought the character work from the two men was of "a very high order".
-Sarah Rodman of The Boston Globe, though found the program's grim tone to be occasionally excessive, opined that the two men successfully engaged audiences enough to invest in the series with their performances.
+Sarah Rodman of The Boston Globe, though finding the program's grim tone to be occasionally excessive, opined that the two men successfully engaged audiences enough to invest in the series with their performances.
 Monaghan also received kudos from Rodman for her work in the episode.
 Additional praise for ensemble performances, chiefly for McConaughey and Harrelson, came from Time's James Poniewozik, The New York Times critic Mike Hale, Curt Wagner in RedEye, The Independent's Sarah Hughes, and Gwilym Mumford of The Guardian.